Ekstropiya/Xenon/public/README.txt

 This Xenon instance is graciously hosted by: ______________

 Welcome, and thank you for choosing Xenon Web Service.
-Here at the Omnicron Corporation we strive to provide the best products and services possible.
+Here at the Omnicron Corporation we are committed to providing the best products and services possible.
 Xenon is one of our many services written by our brilliant programmers.
 Here are a few short notes to keep in-mind when using Xenon:

 +-------+
 | NOTES |